usc-isi-i2/kgtk/docs/curate/validate.md

 ### Header Error: Column Name Contains Internal White Space

 Validate an input file where the intended `node1` and `node2` column names have internal whitespace.
+By default, this is allowed, but it may be prohibited on request.

 ```bash
 cat examples/docs/validate-column-names-internal-whitespace.tsv